Kreative21/Dexora/README.md

 ## 🎨 Design

-Dexora features a **rich dark-mode interface** designed to provide a modern, immersive, and comfortable browsing experience.
+Déxora features a **rich dark-mode interface** designed to provide a modern, immersive, and comfortable browsing experience.

 The interface focuses on: